e-sites/Natrium/README.md

 ## Environment variables

-If you place `.natrium-env` in the root of your project.
+If you place `.env` in the root of your project.
 Natrium will use that fill to add environment variables to your already existing environment variables.
-The `.natrium-env` file should have to following format:
+The `.env` file should have to following format:

 ```
 KEY=VALUE